Mobile Editor Review for Wix, Weebly, Squarespace and Jimdo – What’s the big deal?

 Wix Mobile Editor Review

+So not only does Wix automatically give you a mobile optimized version of your website, you also have the flexibility to make little edits to only the mobile version of your site, giving you more control and freedom over your site.
 In our view, we don’t like to waste time poking around a mobile website looking for the right information while when we’re outside.
 Just give me the key information, and we’re done – Wix allows you to do this.

 Another unique feature that Wix provides is that you can insert a phone number so your visitor can just tap it and it will automatically call you – great for businesses (the other website builders don’t have this feature).